Nevermore to Roam

 Principal Stabeldore did his best to defuse this powder keg, excluding Brewster from commencement exercises (he went on to Middlebury unscathed) and making a public apology to Corey (still on the community college waitlist).
 This was thought to be sufficient redress by most of the girls at Willowhelm, many of whom had been undressed and abandoned in that Dumas Subaru; which explained why the Lady Windjammers held no grudge when they came to VTHS for last month’s volleyball match.

 Far less placated were the Topsail’s editor and most other males at Willowhelm, who’d enshrined Corey as a carnal-knowledge casanova and condemned Brewster Canute’s wrongdoing as a nouveau riche assault on Middle American machismo.
-There were a number of minor altercations between the two schools during the summer and early fall, but tonight’s Homecoming Game would be their first major competition (i.e. not girls playing volleyball) of the semester; and Mr. Stabeldore did not appreciate Tilda’s inflammatory discourse at the Pep Rally.
+There’d been a number of minor altercations between the two schools during the summer and early fall, but tonight’s Homecoming Game would be their first major competition (i.e. not girls playing volleyball) of the semester; and Mr. Stabeldore did not appreciate Tilda’s inflammatory discourse at the Pep Rally.

 (Just as well Mr. Tuerck had vetoed the traditional rally-ending bonfire.)